Credit Agricole sells its remaining stake in Banque Saudi Fransi

-DUBAI (Reuters) - Credit Agricole CIB CAGR.PA sold its remaining stake in Banque Saudi Fransi 1050.SE to two Saudi government related institutional investors, it said on Monday, in a deal worth 1.45 billion riyals ($387 million).
+DUBAI (Reuters) - Credit Agricole CIB CAGR.PA has sold its remaining 4% stake in Banque Saudi Fransi 1050.SE to two Saudi government-related institutional investors in a deal worth 1.45 billion riyals ($387 million), the French bank said on Monday.

+Credit Agricole started the sale of its 31% stake in Banque Saudi Fransi, valued at nearly $2.4 billion, in 2017.

+The move came as banks around the world sold minority stakes in other lenders amid new global rules requiring them to hold more capital against those holdings.

 ($1 = 3.7506 riyals)